Prices of staple foods are soaring in Malawi, ten days after Tropical Cyclone Freddy made its second passage over the southern African country.

-In Malawi, farmers have learned how to properly store their grains and sell them for a profit.
-The money now pays for things like school fees, soap and livestock.
+In Malawi, a group of farmers has learned how to fight food waste and turn a profit.
+The money now pays for things like food, school fees, soap and livestock.

 Ready for Storage!
 With hermetic bags, smallholder farmers retain more than 98 % of their harvest!
 In Malawi, WFP has trained 61,000 members of farmer organizations, 49 percent of whom were women, in post-harvest handling so they can #StopThe Waste and make more money.

 “The water level rose up to our elbows.
 My husband and I were carrying our children in our arms...We were trapped."